 A perfectionist to a fault, Carroll drove his publishers to despair with his insistence on flawless typography.
 His high standards led to the rejection of entire print runs, with unsold copies often donated to children’s hospitals.

 Alice’s Adventures in Wonderland originated from a story told to amuse the Liddell sisters during a boat trip in 1862.
-Initially titled Alice’s Adventures Underground, the book was expanded to include iconic characters like the Cheshire Cat and the Mad Hatter.
+Initially titled Alice’s Adventures Underground and published privately on November 26, 1864, the book was expanded to include iconic characters like the Cheshire Cat and the Mad Hatter.
 Its immense popularity—nearly 200,000 copies sold by 1900—belies the fact that only 21 copies of the original manuscript survived due to printing errors.
 The manuscript now resides in the Philadelphia Free Library.

 The inspiration for the Mad Hatter is often attributed to Theophilius Carter, an eccentric Oxford hatmaker.